-As a result of these community workshops over 40 wayfinding items in and around the Green Loop are being installed.
+As a result of these community workshops over 40 wayfinding items in and around the Green Loop have been installed.
 A sensitive use of colour which is consistent with the town’s heathland surroundings has been adopted, whilst ensuring the designs are consistent, yet bespoke to Whitehill & Bordon help create a sense of discovery, reward, rest and play.
 These items are also being built by local suppliers.
 The items include:

 - 6x large totems;